SamVermeulen42/Rolluiken/README.md

-# Rolluiken / WIndow Screens
+# Rolluiken / Window Screens

 NOTE:
  THE NETWORK COMMUNICATION IS **NOT SECURE**!!!